r3wt/use-models/README.md

 - `radio( String name, Any value=null )` - for use with radio components, whether native or custom. value is the value to assign to the state if the radio is checked. returns `props` for use on inputs.
    - `name` - see description under `input`
    - `value` - the value of the field if the checkbox is checked.
+- `get( String name )` - can be used to read the value of a given model.
 - `set( String name, Any value, Boolean validate=true, Boolean watchers=true )` - can be used to directly manipulate a given model.
    - `name` - the path of the model to update. nesting is supported.
    - `value` - the value to set for the model.